-My work takes its point of departure in the human ear as an organ that we use to navigate the physical world, and as a sensory apparatus that can simultaneously open up this world towards other speculative and enigmatic horizons.
+My multidisciplinary work takes its point of departure in the human ear as an organ that we use to navigate the physical world, and as a sensory apparatus that can simultaneously open up this world towards other speculative and enigmatic horizons.

-I am especially interested in the way that sound – as music – has shaped human imagination and cultures all around the world for thousands of years… and will continue to do so for as long as humanity is around.
+I am especially interested in the way that sound – as music – has shaped human imagination and cultures all around the world for thousands of years and will continue to do so for as long as humanity is around.

 I work in sculpture, installation, photography, text, performance and drawing.
 Common to these different output formats is an attention to materials.
 I listen to materials.
 I learn from materials.
 And finally I expand the field of resonance of the materials.